At the very least, a thriller has to actually be thrilling.

 My Own Stuff

-So, my main influences: Commando comics, target audience, a bespectacled twelve-year-old boy with an unhealthy interest in the Second World War; Cyberpunk, style over substance in a technological dystopia; and John Le Carré, deep, intricate plotting, but tending towards slowness.
+So, my key influences: Commando comics, target audience, a bespectacled twelve-year-old boy with an unhealthy interest in the Second World War; Cyberpunk, style over substance in a technological dystopia; and John Le Carré, deep, intricate plotting, but tending towards slowness.

 Where on this eclectic continuum does my stuff fall?

-Well, in a carefully designed scientific test, I gave a twelve year old boy an early draft of Angel in Amber my near future espionage thriller.
+Well, in a carefully designed scientific test, I gave a twelve-year-old boy an early draft of Angel in Amber my near future espionage thriller.
 He got all the way to chapter three before abandoning it with a glazed look in his eyes.
 So leaning towards the John Le Carré in that case.

-On the other hand A Kill In the Morning, passes the twelve-year-old test.
+On the other hand, A Kill In the Morning passes the twelve-year-old test.
 It is apparently “very cool”.

 And not a single ‘Achtung Spitfire’ either.